Transfiguration of Jesus: Historical development

-Transfiguration and resurrection
+Connection to the resurrection

 Origen's initial connection of the transfiguration with the resurrection continued to influence theological thought long thereafter.
-This connection continued to develop both within the theological and iconographic dimensions – which however, often influenced each other.
+This connection developed both within the theological and iconographic dimensions – which however, often influenced each other.
 Between the 6th and 9th centuries the iconography of the transfiguration in the East influenced the iconography of the resurrection, at times depicting various figures standing next to a glorified Christ.

-This was not only a view within the Eastern Church and in the West, most commentators in the Middle Ages considered the transfiguration a preview of the glorified body of Christ following his resurrection.
-As an example, in the 8th century, in his sermon on the transfiguration, the Benedictine monk Ambrosius Autpertus directly linked the Supper at Emmaus appearance in Luke 24:39 to the transfiguration narrative of Matthew 17:2, and stated that in both cases, Jesus "was changed to a different form, not of nature, but of glory."
+Most commentators in the Middle Ages considered the transfiguration a preview of the glorified body of Christ following his resurrection.
+As an example, in the 8th century, in his sermon on the transfiguration, the Benedictine monk Ambrosius Autpertus directly links the Supper at Emmaus appearance in Luke 24:39 to the transfiguration narrative of Matthew 17:2, and states that in both cases, Jesus "was changed to a different form, not of nature, but of glory."

 The concept of the transfiguration as a preview and an anticipation of the resurrection includes several theological components.
-On one hand it cautions the disciples, and therefore the reader, that the glory of the transfiguration, and the message of Jesus, can only be understood in the context of his death and resurrection, and not simply on its own.

-When the transfiguration is considered an anticipation of the Resurrection, the presentation of a shining Jesus on the mount of transfiguration as the Son of God who should be listened to can be understood in the context of the statement by Jesus in the resurrection appearance in Matthew 28:16–20: "all authority hath been given unto me in heaven and on earth".
+On one hand it cautions the disciples, and therefore the reader, that the glory of the transfiguration and the message of Jesus can only be understood in the context of his death and resurrection and not simply on its own.
+When the transfiguration is considered an anticipation of the resurrection, the presentation of a shining Jesus on the mount of transfiguration as the Son of God who should be listened to can be understood in the context of the statement by Jesus in the resurrection appearance in Matthew 28:16–20: "all authority hath been given unto me in heaven and on earth".

 Presence of prophets

 The presence of the prophets next to Jesus and the perceptions of the disciples have been subject to theological debate.
 Origen was the first to comment that the presence of Moses and Elijah represented the "Law and the prophets", referring to the Torah (also called the Pentateuch) and the rest of the Hebrew Bible.
 Martin Luther continued to see them as the Law and the Prophets respectively, and their recognition of and conversation with Jesus as a symbol of how Jesus fulfills "the law and the prophets" (Matthew 5:17–19, see also Expounding of the Law).

+More recently, biblical scholar Caleb Friedeman has argued that the appearance of Moses and Elijah together at the transfiguration was because both of them had witnessed similar theophanies at Mount Sinai.
+Friedeman asserts that, in light of both Old Testament theophanies, the transfiguration must be considered a theophany in which Jesus manifests his divinity.
+The connection between the Mount Sinai/Horeb theophanies of both Moses and Elijah and their presence at the Transfiguration is also made by the New American Bible.